Le0wang06/HwaList/README.md

-﻿# Manhwa Reader - A Modern Web Application
+﻿# Manhwa Reader - A Modern Web Application (Not Done Yet LoL)

 A sophisticated web application for reading and discovering manhwa, built with React and styled with Apple-inspired design aesthetics.